How do you pronounce Botetourt?

 The water temperatures in the Summer time are in the mid to upper 70’s which is very comfortable.
 The temperatures are in the mid 50’s normally in April and October and in the 60’s in May.
 A good safety rule when paddling in the early spring or late fall is never to paddle when the air & water temperatures combined are less than 110 degrees.
 This is a simple guideline that greatly reduces the risk of hypothermia.

-If you have other questions that we have not addressed in this frequently asked questions section, please visit the Community page and ask our expert.
+If you have other questions that we have not addressed in this frequently asked questions section, please visit the Events page and ask our expert.